 The best food to pair with Chardonnay

-(I always think saying you're bored with chardonnay is a bit like saying you’re bored with chicken.
-There’s good and poor quality chicken - you don’t go off it because of the bad stuff.)
+I always think saying you're bored with chardonnay is a bit like saying you’re bored with chicken.
+There are so many different styles including some of the world's greatest white wines.

-Getting the best out of chardonnay depends on appreciating that it’s not just one wine - it depends where it’s made, whether or not it’s oaked and how mature it is when you drink it.
-Here are some pairings to suit four different styles:
+The key to pairing chardonnay is appreciating that it’s not just one wine - it depends where it’s made, whether or not it’s oaked and how mature it is when you drink it.
+Here are some food matches to suit different styles:

-Top pairings for 4 different styles of chardonnay
+Top food pairings for four different styles of chardonnay

 Young, unoaked, cool climate chardonnay